Oblivious Transfer from Zero-Knowledge Proofs, or How to Achieve Round-Optimal Quantum Oblivious Transfer and Zero-Knowledge Proofs on Quantum States: Introduction

 The resulting protocol is $n$-message ($n+1$ in the plain model), and can in particular be non-interactive when using a NIZK protocol.
 Statistical security can also be obtained under the conditions described in \cref{lem:informalOT} (the receiver playing the role of the prover, and the sender the verifier). \end{theorem}

-We also define formally the concept of ZK on Quantum State (ZKoQS), together with \emph{quantum} languages and the first two ``quantum-language'' based complexity classes $\ZKstatesQIP{}{}$ and $\ZKstatesQMA{}$.
+We also extend the concept of ZK on Quantum State (ZKoQS), together with the notion of \emph{quantum} languages and we define the first two ``quantum-language'' based complexity classes $\ZKstatesQIP{}{}$ and $\ZKstatesQMA{}$.
 Finally, we prove relations between ZKoQS and various ideal functionalities, we prove that we can realize them, and we show examples of quantum languages belonging to $\ZKstatesQIP{}{}$ and $\ZKstatesQMA{}$.